supawichza40/PhoneBookCSharp/README.md

 # PhoneBookCSharp
-This is a C# real work project.
+This is a C# real world project for PhoneBook with SQL Database.